Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Ans:- Yes, automation is closer to software development.
 In manual testing vs automation testing, Automation means tester writer code, then tests the code, then commits it to the repository.

 Q8.
-“Manual or automation?” – is it a question of personal choice and preferences or it is a question of skills and competences?
+“Manual or automation?” – is it a question of personal choice and preferences, or it is a question of skills and competencies?

 Ans:- In terms of skills, becoming an automation tester is big tougher.
 This is the reason why, there is a less number of CVs on this position.